valpackett/ringfinger/README.md

 InstaRESTful, if you like the hipster-speak.
 Named after a great Nine Inch Nails song.
 Not ready yet, but a lot of things work, including MongoDB support, ready-to-use customizable login/signup system and more.

+Check out the [website](http://ringfinger.floatboth.com) for a live demo.

 ## Get excited ##

     (ns superapp.core